Skip to Main Content

 Planning a Visit

 Loveski Deli is located at 1058 Folsom Street in SoMa, a short walk from the Civic Center and Tenderloin borders and accessible from most of the district's main transit lines.
-Phone and website details are not available in current records, so arriving during standard daytime counter hours is the most reliable approach.
-Given the format and neighbourhood context, no booking infrastructure is expected; the counter-service model means turnover is fast enough that queuing, when it occurs, resolves quickly.
-Dress is irrelevant to the experience.
+Arriving during standard daytime counter hours is the most reliable approach.
+Given the format and neighbourhood context, walk-ins are the norm; the counter-service model means turnover is fast enough that queuing, when it occurs, resolves quickly.
+Dress is casual.
 The menu's range across bagels, sandwiches, grain bowls, salads, soups, and dumplings means the kitchen is equipped for most dietary starting points without special requests.

 Price and Recognition